dimitrianoudi/byzantine-choir/README.md

-# Byzantine Choir Portal - A Next.js app for podcasts & PDF's.

-Next.js (TypeScript) app for podcasts & PDF member files using Amazon S3.
+# A Next.js / Typescript app for podcasts & PDF member files integrated with AWS S3.

 ## Features
 - Protected sign-in with a shared member code and a separate admin code